dannytranlx/dannytranlx.github.io/index.md

 ##Hello!

-My name is Danny, I am currently completing my Bachelor of Engineering in Information Technology at [&Eacute;cole de technologie sup&eacute;rieure](http://etsmtl.ca/) in Montr&eacute;al, Canada.
+My name is Danny, I've completed my Bachelor of Engineering in Information Technology at [&Eacute;cole de technologie sup&eacute;rieure](http://etsmtl.ca/) and am now part of the team developing [Smooch](https://smooch.io/?ref=dt) in the beautiful city of Montr&eacute;al.

 I love coding pixel-perfect web applications and working on various multimedia productions.
 I am always looking to learn the best and the most efficient way [to do my projects](projects).